Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-cF3QleeEiJo,6610.940808051914,6635.114829.md

 ### Transcript

-> sure, and i see some questions about, 1.0 we are still gonna we still have a few updates to the game before we feel like we're done with it and we feel like we've reached 1.0, so there's still a few updates coming you guys before
+> sure, and I see some questions about, 1.0 we are still gonna we still have a few updates to the game before we feel like we're done with it and we feel like we've reached 1.0, so there's still a few updates coming you guys before